Amagasaki Hyogo, Japan Travel Guide

 Ensure your routine vaccinations are current.
 For summer travel, guard against heatstroke by staying hydrated and seeking shade.
 During winter, consider wearing a mask in crowded areas to prevent colds and flu.

-No particular vaccinations are needed for entry into Japan for most nationalities.
+No particular vaccinations are needed for admission to Japan for most nationalities.
 Routine vaccinations should be current.

 Consult a medical professional several weeks before your trip for personalized advice.